 Why does this matter for marine researchers?

-The Bill is framework legislation, the detail of the targets will be set through secondary legislation, a process that will require robust scientific input.
+The Bill is framework legislation – the detail of the targets will be set through secondary legislation, a process that will require robust scientific input and create new opportunities for the research community to shape how ambition is translated into measurable outcomes.
 This is where the research community has its most immediate opportunity.
 The statutory targets will need to be underpinned by baseline data on habitat condition and species status, much of which does not yet exist at the resolution or spatial scale required.
-Monitoring frameworks will need to be designed and validated.
-Assessment methodologies for MPA condition and climate adaptation will need to be developed and tested.
+Monitoring frameworks will need to be designed and validated, and assessment methodologies for MPA condition and climate adaptation developed and tested.

 Scottish Environment LINK has welcomed the legislation but noted that ambition must be matched by funding and clear metrics.
 MASTS has highlighted that the strengthened marine provisions create new accountability mechanisms requiring scientific underpinning.
-Both point to the same conclusion: the research community needs to engage early, particularly as secondary legislation takes shape in the months ahead.
+Both point to the same conclusion: the research community needs to be actively engaged and included in shaping secondary legislation as it develops – not only to ensure that scientific voices inform new approaches, but to ensure that existing knowledge and expertise are drawn upon to deliver the robust scientific evidence required.
+The scientific community needs to engage early, particularly as secondary legislation takes shape in the months ahead.

 For marine researchers working across Scotland’s seas, this Bill is not just a policy milestone – it is a call for evidence.